Velythyl/velythyl.github.io/_pages/about.md

 My other computer science interests mainly deal with functional programming and compilation.
 Oh, how I wish I could use [Scala](https://www.scala-lang.org/) for machine learning...

 In my spare time I boulder, play Dungeon and Dragons, and write.
-I like learning languages: I am learning Japanese right now, and have an A level in German.
-I speak French and English fluently.
+I like learning languages: I speak French and English fluently, I am learning Japanese right now, and I can get by in German.